 Sony FE Macro lenses(opens in new tab)

 At its minimum focus distance of 0.28 metres, the Sony FE 90mm f/2.8 Macro G OSS lens delivers full 1.0x or 1:1 magnification.
 That basically means that small objects are reproduced on the camera’s image sensor at full life size.
 Naturally, if you’re filling the whole image frame with something as small as a postage stamp, the potential for massively enlarging tiny details is enormous.
 Beautifully built, this lens has up-market handling attractions including a customisable focus hold button, autofocus range limiter switch and Optical SteadyShot.
 Given that manual focusing is often preferred for extreme close-up shooting, there’s also a handy push-pull mechanism in the focus ring, for switching between auto and manual focus modes.
+Autofocus lives up to its billing in terms of speed and accuracy, while the OSS (Optical SteadyShot) system works well in general shooting but is relatively ineffective in macro photography.
+Image quality is very good in all respects, with excellent sharpness even wide-open at f/2.8, and the edges and corners catch up nicely when stopping down a little.
+More importantly for a macro lens, sharpness remains very good at narrow apertures, often required to get more than a tiny depth of field.

 Sony E-mount APS-C lenses(opens in new tab)